craig-martinson/kubernetes-sample01/README.md

 docker push <DOCKERHUB-ACCOUNT>/docker-test
 ```

-## Use Terraform to Deploy to Kubernettes
+## Use Terraform to Deploy to Kubernetes

 Using your favorite editor create a file named *app.tf* with the following code: